-Alert Action Responsibility Phase 1.B Commence planning for enhanced cleanliness of the system's buses, trains and stations, particularly hand- contact surfaces.
+Alert Action Responsibility Phase 1.B Commence planning for enhanced cleanliness of the system's buses, trains and stations, particularly hand-contact surfaces.
 The plan should assess in-house resources and explore contract services that are geared to the different alert phases.
-An estimate of the costs involved should be part of the planning process Maintenance, Operations and Safety Division 1.C Commence the initiative to provide cleaner buses, trains and stations so that patrons perceive the TA to be a safe environment Maintenance, Operations and Safety Division 1.E, 2.B, Commence program of disinfecting hand-contact Maintenance, Operations and 3.A and surfaces in stations and on trains and buses several Safety Division beyond times throughout each day.
+An estimate of the costs involved should be part of the planning process Maintenance, Operations and Safety Division 1.C Commence the initiative to provide cleaner buses, trains and stations so that patrons perceive the TA to be a safe environment Maintenance, Operations and Safety Division 1.E, 2.B, 3.A and beyond Commence program of disinfecting hand-contact surfaces in stations and on trains and buses several times throughout each day.
+Maintenance, Operations and Safety Division

-Appendix E: Example of a sanitary aids table
+Table E: Example of a sanitary aids table